beatrizmaciel/aem-business-practitioner-studies/Exam AD0-E121/exam-ad0-e121.md

 ✔️ Published Content

 ❗ Eu não entendi... esse published content se refere ao [Locked (Published) Content Fragment Models](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/administering/content-fragments/content-fragment-models.html)?
+⚠️ The correct option is "Content Fragments": Content Fragments in AEM provide a structured approach to content creation, allowing content authors to create modular, reusable content components.
+Content Fragments are designed to be flexible and adaptable, making them ideal for repurposing content across different channels and locations.

 8 // A company plans to develop a set of pages with the same design and structure.
 The only difference between the pages is the content inside the body.
 What is the belt approach to develop the pages?